LChanthabandith/horned-beasts/README.md

 - Given that a user opens the application in the browser When the images are displayed on the screen
 Then each image should be rendered in a visually pleasing way: in columns, as screen width allows.

+### Feature #1: Display a Modal

+- Given that a user wants to view the details of the image When the user clicks on an individual image
+Then the image should render larger on the screen with the description displayed